 This is not particularly an educational podcast but a learning podcast in general.
 You actually get to know about the reality of certain topics that are not published in any book.
 This podcast addresses the daily struggles of the prisoners inside California’s San Quentin State.

 If you have a different image of prisoners in your mind, this podcast might change the way you think.
-There are problems like how to do parenting while being incarcerated, sharing the cell with fellow prisoners, how to get a job and earn a living when out, etc., which are answered in this podcast.
+There are problems like how to do parenting while being incarcerated, sharing the cell with fellow prisoners, getting a job, earning a living when out, etc., which are answered in this podcast.

 Life is a challenge, whether inside a prison or outside.
 This show is authored by the people living in prisons.
 This podcast show definitely has the ability to change your ideologies.